Wood rainscreen siding installation

 • The siding becomes your home’s first line of defense from the weather.
 It creates a ‘shield’ to keep rain, snow, sleet, and other weather away from your structure.

-• A well designed rainscreen gap allows bulk water to drain out, before it effects your home or building.
+• A well designed rainscreen gap allows bulk water to drain out, before it affects your home or building.

 • The gap can also allow any moisture trapped inside the structure to egress.